The UCD Process

 In principle, the lower the prototype fidelity, the more feedback your users share.
 Hence, testing often and early is beneficial.
 The more feedback we receive, the more we can perfect the design of the product or service.
 Thus the fidelity is incremental, and this is why we test in iterations.
 When possible, I prefer to engage users early and often.
 Participatory design' methods, help us to democratise the design phase (i.e. IKEA).

 Did I mention that the UCD process is team-based?
 Testing is a significant culmination.
 It would be a missed opportunity not to engage the stakeholders.
-They need to listen in, to ask questions to the user and share key learnings at the debriefing.
-Testing becomes a shared team experience and insight.
+They need to listen in, to ask questions to the user and share key their learnings at the debriefing.
+As such, testing becomes a shared team experience where a diverse pool of people derive common themes of learning.

 UX Research Methods